alan-turing-institute/census2021-backbrief/deliverables/report.md

 # Executive summary

 In the 2011 Census, the matching of records between the Census and the follow-up coverage survey required significant manual effort to find matches that could not be found by automatic means.
-Since then, ONS have continued to develop methods of automated matching, including machine learning approaches, improving recall, using automated methods alone, from FIXME to FIXME with no loss of precision.
+Since then, ONS have continued to develop methods of automated matching, including machine learning approaches, improving recall, using automated methods alone, from about $70\,\%$ to about $90\,\%$ with no loss of precision.

 We describe the challenges inherent in continuing to improve this result to the point where ONS could achieve its goals solely through automated matching.
 We propose three possible directions for investigation.
 However, we are not able to say with confidence whether any of those directions would allow a completely automated process by the time of the next Census.

 The structure of this document is as follows.
 In [Background] we review the challenge and the standard approaches in the literature; in [Progress since the 2011 Census] we review work that the ONS has done since the last Census; then, in [Can "Machine Learning" help?] we describe possible future directions.
 Finally, we offer some thoughts on next steps.

-FIXME: Table 1: precision and recall

 Background
 ==========